cad-polito-it/dnn-benchmarks/README.md

 ### CIFAR-100 Models
 Here is a list of models trained for CIFAR100 dataset, that has images belonging to 100 classes.
-All the models are validated using the CIFAR100 validation set, that cointains 10000 images.
+All the models are validated using the CIFAR100 validation set that contains 10000 images.

 |    Model    | PyTorch TOP-1 Accuracy | Keras TOP-1 Accuracy |
 | :---------: | :--------------------: | :------------------: |